 This condition is inherited in an autosomal recessive pattern, which means both copies of the gene in each cell have mutations.
 The parents of an individual with an autosomal recessive condition each carry one copy of the mutated gene, but they typically do not show signs and symptoms of the condition.

 Dawn Milliner is a Nephrologist in Rochester, Minnesota.
-Milliner has been practicing medicine for over 47 years and is rated as an Elite expert by MediFind in the treatment of Primary Hyperoxaluria.
-She is also highly rated in 13 other conditions, according to our data.
-Her top areas of expertise are Primary Hyperoxaluria, Primary Hyperoxaluria Type 2, Nephrocalcinosis, Kidney Transplant, and Endoscopy.
-She is licensed to treat patients in Minnesota.
+Dr. Milliner and is rated as an Elite provider by MediFind in the treatment of Primary Hyperoxaluria.
+Her top areas of expertise are Primary Hyperoxaluria, Nephrocalcinosis, Primary Hyperoxaluria Type 2, Kidney Transplant, and Endoscopy.

 Bernd Hoppe practices in Bonn, Germany.
-Hoppe is rated as an Elite expert by MediFind in the treatment of Primary Hyperoxaluria.
-He is also highly rated in 26 other conditions, according to our data.
+Hoppe and is rated as an Elite expert by MediFind in the treatment of Primary Hyperoxaluria.
 His top areas of expertise are Primary Hyperoxaluria, Nephrocalcinosis, Primary Hyperoxaluria Type 1, Kidney Transplant, and Liver Transplant.